 The Board has established a Risk Committee with formal terms of reference.
-This is chaired by one of the nonexecutive directors and membership also comprises the Chief Executive Officer, Finance Director, Chief Operating Officer and the Head of Compliance and Risk.
+This is chaired by one of the non-executive directors and membership also comprises the Chief Executive Officer, Finance Director, Chief Operating Officer and the Head of Compliance and Risk.
 The Risk Committee is responsible for oversight of risk generally and for individual risks within the risk register including ongoing identification, monitoring, managing and reporting of the risks recorded in the risk register.
 Management of investment risk is delegated to the Investment Committee, which operates under defined terms of reference.
 Both the Risk Committee and the Investment Committee report directly to the Board.
-The Risk Committee is the key body responsible for promoting risk management and embedment of risk management processes across the Company, and is assisted in the implementation by an operational risk forum comprising operational managers and risk champions from across the business functions to ensure both "top down" and "bottom up" responsibility.
+The Risk Committee is the key body responsible for promoting risk management and embedment of risk management processes across the Company, and is assisted in the implementation by a series of monthly Senior Manager risk meetings for each operational area of the business, chaired by the Senior Manager with responsibility for that area.
+Each meeting is attended by the relevant Senior Manager, their direct reports and a member of the Compliance team.
+The format of the meetings is standardised in order to capture, discuss and take positive action on risks affecting both that area and / or cross-team issues.
+Planned developments that are designed to address existing risks are also discussed at these meetings and they also give a clear mechanism to escalate to the Company's Executive Committee or the Risk Committee..

 IM Asset Management's risk assessments are subject to regular review and scrutiny, and are updated where appropriate.
 The risk management framework is based on the three lines of defence model.
 The Risk Committee reviews risks and controls regularly and this includes the annual formal assessment of the level of capital deemed adequate to cover the risks identified.
 Risks are managed through policies and procedures, principles and rules (including FCA principles and rules), which are updated as required, and each area of the business appoints a risk champion to identify risks and propose and implement controls and mitigations.
-All significant influence functions are appropriately allocated across the Board and the senior managers within the business.
+All significant management responsibilities are appropriately allocated across the Board and the Senior Managers within the business.